howonlee/diogenes8/readme.md

 `dio setupcron`

 Sets up the cronjob for automatic emailing.
+Uses the default vixiecron on ubuntu only: I don't know a way to do anacron without asking for root, and at that point you might as just manually setup cron.

 Importing friends
 ---